Andre-Pham/Yonder/temp/weapons/prompts.md

-Finally, let's finish off with collateral and consumesFoe.
+Let's do both collateral and consumesFoe.
 We'll do 3 of each.
 Be creative with these ones.

+Finally, let's finish off with healthRestoration.
+We'll do 5 of these.
+These can have a divine holy theme if appropriate.
+Make sure to not base any of them off traditionally damaging weapons.
+These should be comprised solely of amulets, staffs, tomes, sceptres, charms, runes, and unique ideas like pixie dust, "emerald grace", and stuff like that.